-Whether you approach it with fearless passion or like you do a chat with your best mate, everyone has a natural style of influencing.
+Whether you approach it with fearless passion or like you do a chat with your best mate, everyone has a natural style of influence.

 Even if you do not consider yourself to be a ‘natural’ salesperson, you will default to what comes naturally when put in a position that requires influence.